Health-Informatics-UoN/omop-lite/README.md

 # omop-lite

-A small container to get an OMOP CDM Postgres database running quickly.
+A small container to get an OMOP CDM database running quickly, with support for both PostgreSQL and SQL Server.

 Drop your data into `data/`, and run the container.